RobertBorghese/haxe-saw/README.md

 # Named Destructuring

-Multiple variables can be initialized from an object with properties or fields.
+Based on [JavaScript's object destructuring](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Operators/Destructuring_assignment#object_destructuring), multiple variables can be initialized from an object with properties or fields.
 The names of the variables will be the field names that are retrieved from the object.

 ```haxe
 var { length } = "abcd";